Why Do Homes Come “Back on Market” in Real Estate?

 The Sky is Gray

-It’s also not uncommon for home buyers to cancel a contract if they are purchasing a short sale or bank owned home.
-Sometimes the short sale process can be challenging, take longer than anticipated and the buyer can no longer wait or want to wait.
-Whatever the reason may be it doesn’t matter if the sky is gray, blue or hot pink because if the contract stipulates a buyer can cancel for any reason then they can cancel for any reason and the home will come “back on market.”
+It’s also not uncommon for homebuyers to cancel a contract if they are purchasing a short-sale or bank-owned home.
+Sometimes the short sale process can be challenging, it can take longer than anticipated and the buyer can no longer wait or want to wait.
+The same holds true for bank-owned homes, unlike dealing directly with a seller, dealing with the bank can be challenging.

 No matter how old a home is the home inspector will always find something wrong, even on newly constructed homes.
-Sometimes the items an inspector finds are visible or previously disclosed by the seller, so they were expected, but other times the inspector’s findings are a surprise to all parties, including the seller.
+Sometimes the items an inspector finds are visible or previously disclosed by the seller, so they were expected.
+But other times the inspector’s findings are a surprise to all parties, including the seller.

-The days of every buyer being able to get a loan are long gone and typically if a buyer is pre-approved for a loan in today’s market it is unlikely they will get denied, but it can happen.
-Maybe the loan officer didn’t thoroughly pre-approve them, maybe the buyer withheld important information or maybe something came up while under contract, like job loss, which produced loan denial.
+The days of every buyer being able to get a loan are long gone.
+Typically if a buyer is pre-approved for a loan in today’s market it is unlikely they will get denied, but it can happen.
+Maybe the loan officer didn’t thoroughly pre-approve them.
+Maybe the buyer withheld important information.
+Or maybe something came up while under contract, like job loss, which produced loan denial.